Canon's best all-purpose lenses

 ||||||||||

-- Canon RF 28-70mm f/2.8 IS STM: A really interesting lens that’s perfectly suited to several types of situation, all with a fixed f/2.8 maximum aperture and good image stabilisation.
+- Canon RF 28-70mm f/2.8 IS STM: a really interesting lens that is well suited to several types of situations, with a constant f/2.8 maximum aperture and good image stabilization.

-- Canon RF 70-200mm f/4L IS USM: I personally like this type of lens because it covers a wide range of situations: portraits, wildlife and even sports.
-It’s also Canon’s cheapest option (so it’s worth it!).
+- Canon RF 70-200mm f/4L IS USM: I personally like this type of lens because it covers a wide range of situations: portraits, wildlife, and even sports.
+It is not the cheapest lens in the lineup, but it is more affordable than the f/2.8 version while still offering excellent performance.

-Here’s a new table summarising the main technical features of these three versatile lenses.
+Here’s a new table summarizing the main technical features of these three versatile lenses.
 Without getting too far ahead of myself, I think it should help you!

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||